intel/llvm/sycl/doc/design/SYCLNativeCPU.md

 * Subgroup support
 * Performance optimizations

-### Please note that Windows is partially supported but temporarily disabled due to some implementation details, it will be reinstantiated soon.
+### Please note that Windows is partially supported but temporarily disabled due to some implementation details, it will be re-enabled soon.

 # Technical details